VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Results

-For the newly added stars, only a subset have all the necessary information required to calculate $L_\mathrm{CBO}$.
+For the newly added stars, only a subset has all the necessary information required to calculate $L_\mathrm{CBO}$.
 In Figure \ref{fig:Lrad_LCBO}, we plot the $L_\mathrm{rad}$ against $L_\mathrm{CBO}$ for the expanded sample.
 The newly added stars extend the range of $L_\mathrm{CBO}$ by an order of magnitude.
 There are two clear outliers shown with red circles.
 Neither of these stars was included in the sample of \citet{shultz2022} and \citet{leto2021}.
 One of the stars is HD\,148937, the only radio-bright star without a CM.
 Thus, the CBO scenario is not relevant for this star.
 The other star is HD\,101412 that harbours a CM.
-Possible reason for its deviation will be discussed in \S\ref{subsec:scatter}.
+Possible reasons for its deviation will be discussed in \S\ref{subsec:scatter}.
 In the subsequent discussion, we exclude both HD\,148937 and HD\,101412 from our sample.

 The key challenge in quantifying the relation between $L_\mathrm{rad}$ and $L_\mathrm{CBO}$ is the lack of reliable uncertainties associated with the radio luminosities.
 The error bars on $L_\mathrm{rad}$ (in Figure \ref{fig:Lrad_LCBO}) likely underestimate the true uncertainties due to lack of spectral information and also not considering the variability of flux density with rotational phase.
 Nevertheless, we fit a straight line between $\log_{10}L_\mathrm{CBO}$ and $\log_{10}L_\mathrm{rad}$, without including the error bars, by performing a Markov Chain Monte Carlo (MCMC) analysis using the \texttt{lmfit} package \citep{newville2014}.
 We set the parameter \texttt{is\_weighted} to \texttt{False}\footnote{\url{https://emcee.readthedocs.io/en/stable/tutorials/line/}}.
 In this case, the function also returns an estimate of the true uncertainty in the data ($L_\mathrm{rad}$).
 We vary the slope between $0.5$ and $1.2$ and the intercept between $-10$ and $-7$.
 The best-fit value of the slope $m$ comes out to be $0.87$ with a $1\sigma$ confidence interval of $[0.80,0.94]$.
-The best-fit value of the intercept comes out to be $-8.50$ with a $1\sigma$ confidence interval of $[-8.69,-8.30]$.
-These values are consistent with those obtained by \citet{keszthelyi2024}.
-The true uncertainty in $\log_{10}L_\mathrm{rad}$ is estimated to be $0.46$ with a $1\sigma$ confidence interval of $[0.42,0.51]$.
+The best-fit value of the intercept is $-8.0$ with a $1\sigma$ confidence interval of $[-8.1,-7.8]$.
+These values are consistent with those obtained by \citet{keszthelyi2025} after accounting for the difference in the definition of $L_\mathrm{CBO}$.
+The intercept also matches that reported by \citet{owocki2022}, though the slope is slightly smaller than unity.
+The true uncertainty in $\log_{10}L_\mathrm{rad}$ is estimated to be $0.47$ with a $1\sigma$ confidence interval of $[0.43,0.52]$.